piervalli/Qt-TestNativePSQL/README.md

 - ssleay32.dll
 - zlib1.dll
 ###
-Tested with Qt 5.9.3 Mingw Compiler 32bit and Postgres 10.0
+Tested with Qt 5.9.3 Mingw Compiler 32bit and Postgres 10.0.
+After build the project  we can simply to put dlls in the folder release/debug.